kirangeofran/tp/docs/UserGuide.md

 To return by book index : `return INDEX /by USER_NAME`

-* The INDEX of the book can be seen using the list function.
+* The `INDEX` of the book can be seen using the default list command which is `list /sortby default`.
 * The command is case-sensitive, so `return`and the user name must be typed exactly.

 Note :